qdm12/basedevcontainer/.devcontainer/README.md

 ## Setup

-1. Create the following files on your host if you don't have them:
+1. Create the following files and directory on your host if you don't have them:

     ```sh
     touch ~/.gitconfig ~/.zsh_history
+    mkdir -p ~/.ssh
     ```

-    Note that the development container will create the empty directory `~/.ssh` if you don't have it on your host.

 1. **For Docker on OSX**: ensure the project directory and your home directory `~` are accessible by Docker.
 1. Open the command palette in Visual Studio Code (CTRL+SHIFT+P).